arif-hstu/home-jam-client/README.md

 - CSS Grid Layout
 - Progressive Enhancement Method for responsiveness
 - React-scroll library to improve the user interaction
-- Full responsive (below the breakpoint 320px) without using third-party libraries
+- Full responsive (below the breakpoint of 320px) without using third-party libraries
 - Dropdown menu using plain CSS and Javascript without using third-party libraries

 #### Core stack